ADBLOCK #102

 Johns Hopkins Other Health Professions Master’s Program Diversity

-The majority of master's degree recipients in this major at Johns Hopkins are white.
-In the most recent graduating class for which data is available, 100% of students fell into this category.
+The majority of other health professions master’s degree graduates at Johns Hopkins are White.
+About 100% of graduates fell into this category.

 Ethnic Background Number of Students